Delighting Customers in Hard-to-copy Margin-enhancing Ways with Gibson Biddle

 At Netflix the top-line metric was retention.
 But the key was to develop proxy metrics to help each team define their success and how it aligns the top-line metric for the company —Gibson Biddle

 Inventing the future is really hard, and to build and teams that can figure things out for themselves, the idea is context, not control.
 Success relies on testing and the willingness to experiment with ideas to discover what works.
 Strategy meetings would discuss hypotheses to hit proxy metrics, and while there is a certain discipline to all that, it wasn’t about telling people what to do.

 One of the most effective tactics Gibson has for learning new things is to teach.
 For years, he would teach a topic of the week on Friday mornings, and having to codify his thoughts and share them with others was an amazing way for him to learn.

 Another nugget: building a career is a lot like building a product.
 You have theories, hypotheses, and metrics, and you can test and learn and experiment your way to discover what works.

 Gibson also has a personal Board of Directors: a collection of peers, people he’s worked with, and mentors, who care about him and give him insight about the things he’s trying to explore — while being candid and giving him the hard truth when he needs it.

-“Treat me like I’m stupid” is one of Gibson’s catchprases.
-It’s simply daring to acknowledge that you’re at the beginning of your learning curve, and that there are no stupid questions.
+“Treat me like I’m stupid” is one of Gibson’s catchphrases.
+It’s simply daring to acknowledge that you’re at the beginning of your learning curve and that there are no stupid questions.